Multimodality: Cognitive developments

 During the 1970s and 1980s, multimodality was further developed through cognitive research about learning.
 Jason Palmeri cites researchers such as James Berlin and Joseph Harris as being important to this development; Berlin and Harris studied alphabetic writing and how its composition compared to art, music, and other forms of creativity.
 Their research had a cognitive approach which studied how writers thought about and planned their writing process.
 James Berlin declared that the process of composing writing could be directly compared to that of designing images and sound.
 Furthermore, Joseph Harris pointed out that alphabetic writing is the result of multimodal cognition.
 Writers often conceptualize their work by non-alphabetic means, through visual imagery, music, and kinesthetic feelings.
-This idea was reflected in the popular research of Neil D. Fleming, more commonly known as the neuro-linguistic learning styles.
+This idea was reflected in the popular research of Neil Fleming, more commonly known as the neuro-linguistic learning styles.
 Fleming's three styles of auditory, kinesthetic, and visual learning helped to explain the modes in which people were best able to learn, create, and interpret meaning.
 Other researchers such as Linda Flower and John R. Hayes theorized that alphabetic writing, though it is a principal modality, sometimes could not convey the non-alphabetic ideas a writer wished to express.